techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ```

 If we look at the events section of the deployment we will see how it performed rolling update
-scaling up new replicaset and scaling down old replicaset:
+scaling up new ReplicaSet and scaling down old ReplicaSet:

 ```